id-studiolab/Connected-Interaction-Kit/docs/components/advanced-radar-sensor/advanced-radar-sensor.md

 ---

 ## Required Libraries
-Make sure to add the `ld2450.py` file to the `lib` folder on your ItsyBitsy Microcontroller.
+Make sure to add the `ld2450.py` file to the `lib` folder on your Microcontroller.
 You can download the `ld2450.py` file here: [link](https://github.com/id-studiolab/EduGroveModules/blob/main/RadarSensor/Production%20Files/code/lib/ld2450.py)

 ## Basic Usage